 Tony Ledet, our Student Minister, was born and raised in south Louisiana in a small town called Pointe-Aux-Chenes and now lives in Thibodaux, LA.
-He has been married to Lauren for 9 years and together they have four beautiful children: Abram (7), Ephraim (5), Adelaide (3), and Chaim (1).
-Yes, he knows what causes that and no, he doesn’t have cable, but he does have Netflix.
+He has been married to Lauren for 9 years and together they have four beautiful children: Abram (9), Ephraim (7), Adelaide (5), and Chaim (3).

 Tony has experienced many trials in his childhood and teenage years.
 He was raised by his mother and step-father until they divorced when he was 8.
 It was at that point in time that he was told that his step-father wasn’t his biological father and yet, because of some bad choices his mother was making, Tony’s step-father continued to raise him.
 Looking back in his life, Tony calls that conversation one of most emotional, yet rewarding memories.
 It was because of his step-father’s choice to continue to raise him that he began to understand of the great love God has for His children that, although we were enemies of Him (Rom 5:10), He chose to make us sons and daughters.